Aurel300/haxe-sys/README.md

 ## TODO

  - Haxe compatibility: Dns, Socket
+ - Https - mostly a copy of the Http APIs, some extra SSL-specific options
+ - URL?
  - (I)Stream - base class (interface) for all streams

 ## Issues with Node APIs